The Site Builder is the tool you use to build your Site structure, navigation and organize your spaces and apply themes.

-Use the Site Builder to create one or more Sites, then add categories and subcategories to each site and organize spaces, blogs and links into categories.
+Use the Site Builder to create one or more Sites, add categories and subcategories to each site and organize spaces, blogs and links into categories.

 Go to: Confluence Admin > Site Builder